matthewbrake/ocr-bill-v3/README.md

 **Step 3: Launch the App**
 Open your web browser and navigate to the URL from the terminal (e.g., `http://localhost:4000`).

 **Step 4: Use the App**: Your analysis history will now be saved on the server in `history.json`.
 Images will be stored in the `uploads/` folder, exported CSVs in the `csv/` folder, and all server logs will be in the `logs/` folder.
+For a detailed walkthrough of the application's features, see `GUIDE/05-Application-Flow.md`.